-The Foot and Ankle Orthopedic Surgery Fellowship program at Miami Orthopedic & Sports Medicine Institute offers comprehensive exposure to a wide spectrum of foot and ankle conditions in a high-volume clinical practice.
+The Foot and Ankle Orthopedic Surgery Fellowship program at Miami Orthopedics & Sports Medicine Institute offers comprehensive exposure to a wide spectrum of foot and ankle conditions in a high-volume clinical practice.

 Traditional and innovative techniques are taught covering the gamut of sports medicine/arthroscopy, reconstructive and trauma surgery.
 Besides teaching the necessary technical aspects that lead to a skilled and confident surgeon, the art of taking care of patients is emphasized.
 Fellows rotate with two attending surgeons who serve as the foot and ankle consultants to several of South Florida professional and collegiate sports teams.
 This program is for physicians who have completed an orthopedic surgery residency and would like a comprehensive fellowship experience at a world-class orthopedic institute.